bianca9901/cheers-quiz/README.md

 ### **First-Time Visitor Goals:**

- **As a first-time visitor my goal is to find out what this website is about so that I can learn more.**
+* As a first-time visitor my goal is to find out what this website is about so that I can learn more.

-**As a first-time visitor my goal is to know what my current score is so that I know my level.
-Therefore I take this quiz.**
+* As a first-time visitor my goal is to know what my current score is so that I know my level.
+Therefore I take this quiz.

 ### **Returning Visitor Goals:**

-**As a returning visitor my goal is to repeat the phrases so that I can see if I can get a better score**
+* As a returning visitor my goal is to repeat the phrases so that I can see if I can get a better score

-**As a returning visitor my goal is to find the Cheers-Quiz’s social media so that I can follow and interact with them.**
+* As a returning visitor my goal is to find the Cheers-Quiz’s social media so that I can follow and interact with them.

-**As a returning visitor my goal is to contact the quiz authors so that I can ask further questions or suggest an improvement.**
+* As a returning visitor my goal is to contact the quiz authors so that I can ask further questions or suggest an improvement.

 ### **Frequent Visitor Goals:**

-**As a frequent visitor my goal is to get a full score so that I know that I memorized all the phrases.**
+* As a frequent visitor my goal is to get a full score so that I know that I memorized all the phrases.

 ## Existing features

-### Home page general
+### Home page consists of
-#### The landing page displays
 * The Logo,
 * A description of the quiz.
 * The Quiz